-- Coordination and liaison with the main works contractor and their design partners and provision of any support and background information required; - Establishment of procedures and protocols for the management and review of the ongoing site work and the administration of the contract; - Provision of a permanent site presence to manage the NEC4 contract communications, (RFIs, Early Warnings and Compensation Events etc.); - Maintenance of site records (including photographic record); - Liaison with the contractor and his designer to monitor that the construction works are being executed generally in accordance with the contract documents and with good engineering practice; - · Liaison with key stakeholders including adjacent landowners throughout construction; and - Assessment and reporting on payment certificates and compensation events.
+- Coordination and liaison with the main works contractor and their design partners and provision of any support and background information required; - Establishment of procedures and protocols for the management and review of the ongoing site work and the administration of the contract; - Provision of a permanent site presence to manage the NEC4 contract communications, (RFIs, Early Warnings and Compensation Events etc.); - Maintenance of site records (including photographic record); - Liaison with the Contractor and his designer to monitor that the construction works are being executed generally in accordance with the contract documents and with good engineering practice; - Liaison with key stakeholders including adjacent landowners throughout construction; and, - Assessment and report on payment certificates and compensation events.

-In addition, the Project Manager would:
+In addition, the Project Management team would:

-- Liaise with and advise GCP on current contractual, commercial, programme and risk activities; - Represent GCP as required at meetings and be a core member of the management team; - Liaise with and advise on changes or additions to the contract, current contractual, commercial, programme and risk activities; - Manage the Supervisor's site and office teams; and - Ensure that Health and Safety legal and site-specific requirements for safe operating and duty of care are implemented throughout.
+- Liaise with and advise GCP on current contractual, commercial, programme and risk activities; - Represent the GCP as required at meetings and be a core member of the management team; - Liaise with and advise on changes or additions to the contract, current contractual, commercial, programme and risk activities; - Manage the supervisor's site and office teams; and, - Ensure that Health & Safety legal and site-specific requirements for safe operating and duty of care are implemented throughout.

-8.1 Design
+8.1.1 Design

-During the design period, the Project Management Team will work closely with the contractor and their designer to identify design issues and develop mitigation strategies.
+During the design period, the contract management team will work closely with the Contractor and their designer to identify design issues and develop mitigation strategies.
 The design will also be monitored as it is developed to identify any aspects which may impact the cost of the project and keep the scheme promoter fully advised of any changes, as well as their impact.

-If appointed, the Project Management Team would remain available to provide technical assistance and review throughout the design process.
-Review and comment on the completed design will be provided to ensure that the contractor has a robust design and specification that is compliant with the scope.
+If appointed, the contract management team would remain available to provide technical assistance and review throughout the design process.
+Review and comment on the completed design will be provided to ensure that the Contractor has a robust design and specification that is compliant with the Scope.
 Design statements and design risk assessments will also be reviewed to confirm that the design can be implemented safely.
-Regular meetings will also be convened with the contractor's designer to ensure that the requirements within the scope are being delivered.
+Regular meetings will also be convened with the Contractor's designer to ensure that the requirements within the Scope are being delivered.

-8.2 Construction
+8.1.2 Construction

-During the construction period, the Project Management Team will administer the contract, ensuring compliance and effectively managing risk and programme.
-The key responsibilities of the Project Management Team during the administration of the contract are:
+During the construction period, the contract management team will administer the contract, ensuring compliance and effectively managing risk and programme.
+The key responsibilities of the contract management team during the administration of the contract are:

-- Issuing all instructions, notifications and communications under the contract; - Discharging all financial commitments under the contract, including monitoring the measurement of the works and certifying payments; - Monitoring and reporting on early warnings and compensation events as well as the project risk register; - Monitoring the works for compliance with the scope and specification, including the identification of non-conforming elements if required, and; - Reviewing and commenting on the contractor's construction methodology, programme, method statements, inspection and test plans and risk assessments.
+- Issuing all instructions, notifications and communications under the contract; - Discharging all financial commitments under the contract, including monitoring the measurement of the works and certifying payments; - Monitoring and reporting on Early Warnings and Compensation Events as well as the Project Risk Register; - Monitoring the works for compliance with the Scope and Specification, including the identification of non-conforming elements if required; and, - Review and comment on Contractor's construction methodology, programme, method statements, inspection and test plans and risk assessments.

-8.3 Defects Period
+8.1.3 Defects period